Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Adaptive Two-stage Stochastic Programming for the Newsvendor Problem

-To obtain an optimal policy for the adaptive two-stage model \eqref{eq:ATS_DPFormulation}, we first focus on the problem \eqref{eq:ATS_DPFormulation2} where the decision maker observes the inventory at hand at the beginning of period $t^*$ to determine the order schedule of periods ${t^*}, \cdots, T$. \begin{prop} For the problem \eqref{eq:ATS_DPFormulation2}, we obtain an optimal policy in the following form:
+To obtain the result discussed in Theorem \eqref{ATSNewsvendorProp}, we first focus on the problem \eqref{eq:ATS_DPFormulation2} where the decision maker observes the inventory at hand at the beginning of period $t^*$ to determine the order schedule of periods ${t^*}, \cdots, T$. \begin{prop} For the problem \eqref{eq:ATS_DPFormulation2}, we obtain an optimal policy in the following form:

 \end{prop} \proof{Proof:} We first observe that the objective function of the problem \eqref{eq:ATS_DPFormulation2} is convex as it can be represented as sum of convex functions.
 Then, we rewrite the objective function in the following form: